 If you do not meet the aforementioned placement standards, you can register for developmental courses or schedule a remote session of the Accuplacer exam.

 Yes, student services in areas such as the HUB, Admissions, Registration, Advising, Career, Counseling, Disabilities Services, the EOF program, Financial Aid and Scholarships, the Library, Testing, Tutoring, Student Support Services, Student Life, and Veterans Services are available during business hours.

 For more information on each service visit our Remote Student Services page.

 No. Remote lab sections will not require the purchase of a lab kit, however, Online Distance Learning sections will.

 While we are all eager to return to campus, a measured and gradual approach must be taken to ensure the health and safety of our students, faculty, and staff.
-Given the continued complexities of COVID-19, the College will offer most fall 2020 semester for-credit and non-credit courses online or remotely.
+Given the continued complexities of COVID-19, the College will offer most Spring 2021 semester for-credit and non-credit courses online or remotely.

 Classes will be available in Canvas which can be accessed through Ocean Connect under “My Courses”.
 Canvas is a cloud-based online learning management system that organizes classes, making course content, assignments, and grades easily accessible to students.
 View our online orientation to Canvas.

 Please note, classes will not show up in Canvas until the semester starts.
 Students are encouraged to monitor their OCC email account closely and view existing Canvas tutorials.